Recipe Overview

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-My family loves spaghetti squash.
-I often stuff it with whatever strikes my fancy.
+Stuff it.
+I often stuff baked spaghetti squash halves with whatever strikes my fancy.
 We love pizza stuffed spaghetti squash and chicken fajita stuffed spaghetti squash as a main course.
-You can go crazy adding whatever you like to your “pizza” or “fajita.”
+You can add whatever you like to your “pizza” or “fajita.”

 Separate the strands.
 Once the squash is cooked, let it cool just long enough so that you can handle it without burning your fingers.
 Use a fork to separate the fibers.
 The strands should look somewhat like spaghetti.
 Gently pull them away from the sides of the squash.
 You can either leave the strands in the shells or scrape them out into a serving bowl.